Ron is a retired engineer and manager for IBM and other high-tech companies. He writes extensively and in depth about modern technology.

 If MDM is used with BYOD devices, the employer should ensure that workers are informed upfront of the possibility of their personal information being compromised, either inadvertently or deliberately, if the company exercises its right to remotely delete information from that individual's device.

 Companies Need to Address BYOD Legal Issues Now!

 BYOD is here to stay, and so are the legal issues it raises.
-Every company needs to put in place an official, comprehensive BYOD policy to insure that those potential vulnerabilities are addressed.
+Every company needs to put in place an official, comprehensive BYOD policy to ensure that those potential vulnerabilities are addressed.
 And that policy should be fully communicated to employees in a way that makes it clear that adherence to the company’s BYOD standards is a job requirement.